Celebrating FLVS Sunshine State Scholars 2025-26

 Julia Rossini

-Julia is dedicated to making a difference in healthcare after watching her mother experience a chronic illness.
+Julia (Juniper, Fla.) is dedicated to making a difference in healthcare after watching her mother experience a chronic illness.
 She dreams of becoming a doctor specializing in obstetrics and gynecology, with a focus on researching chronic illnesses, autoimmune diseases, and herptic viruses.
 She’s already completed more than 25 hours of virtual clinical shadowing across multiple medical specialties, completed over 200 hours of community service, participated in Health Occupations Students of America (HOSA), created homeless care kits to promote compassion and public health, and even had her own club to raise awareness about the adverse effects of toxic fragrances.
 She is a part of the FLVS Cambridge Advanced International Certificate of Education (AICE) Diploma program.
 After high school, she plans to pursue a degree in biology from a Florida college, followed by medical school.

 Cade Respess